max5010cs/pythonJ/crash_course_notes.md

 # Python, bool (short for Boolean) is a fundamental data type that can only have one of two possible values: True or False.
 # Think of it as a simple on/off switch, a yes/no answer, or a statement being correct or incorrect.

+#  line 13
+is there fucking smht. say yes or no

+# line 14,15
+say yes or no

+# line 16
+can be used to remove space or character in the beginning and at the end

+# line 19
+use for list

+# line 20
+is used to find the index of the (). means index of()